Ensemble transport smoothing. Part I: Unified framework: Numerical demonstrations

 \subsubsection{Smoothing means}

 Next, we compare ensemble estimates for the mean of the smoothing distribution $p(\x_{1:30}|\y_{1:30}^*)$.
 For each realization of the synthetic observations $\y_{1:30}^*$, we let the ensemble mean of the states be $\widehat{\x}_i^{N}(\y_{1:30}^*)$ for $i = 1,\dots,M$.
 The entrywise mean-squared error (MSE) of the smoothing mean estimators is then defined as $\textrm{MSE}(N) \approx \frac{1}{M} \sum_{i=1}^{M} (\widehat{\x}_i^{N}(\y_{1:30}^*) - \mathbb{E}[\x|\y_{1:30}^*])^2$.
 Figure~\ref{fig:AR_mean} plots the square root of the $\textrm{MSE}$ for each time with $M = 1000$ smoothing runs.
 Similarly to the covariance results in subsection~\ref{subsec:AR_covariances}, we observe nearly identical performance between linear transport smoothers and their Kalman-type counterparts.
 As expected in a linear-Gaussian setting where all smoothers are consistent, the RMSE values decrease with increasing ensemble size $N$.
-Furthermore, while all smoothers have similar accuracy near the end of the smoothing window, we observe the single and multi-pass backward smoothers yield lower RMSE for the states at earlier times.
+Since the last smoothing marginal $\int p(\x_{1:t}|\y_{1:t}^{*}) d \x_{1:t-1}$ corresponds to the last filtering marginal $p(\x_{t}|\y_{1:t}^{*})$, all smoothers have the same RMSE at the end of the smoothing window.
+However, we observe the single and multi-pass backward smoothers yield lower RMSE for the states at earlier times.
 The following section will investigate the reasons for the error accumulation over time in certain smoothers.